 This is a proxy of the impact and quality of the scientific work done by institutions, on average per publication.
-Citations per Paper is used in our University Rankings by Region (Arab Region, Latin America, Asia, Emerging Europe & Central Asia), as well as in our Subject Rankings.
+Citations per Paper is used in our University Rankings by Region (Arab Region, Latin America, Asia, Europe), as well as in our Subject Rankings.

 In University Rankings by Region, a minimum of 100 papers is required to be evaluated in the Citations per Paper indicator.
 This is applied to eliminate anomalous low numbers of papers from overly benefiting small institutions.
 Also, there are paper thresholds per subject in our Subject Rankings.